bitcrowd/rag/README.md

 end
 ```

-Then, run `mix rag.install <vector_store>` to install required dependencies and generate a RAG system that you can further customize to your needs.
+Then, run `mix rag.install --vector-store <vector_store>` to install required dependencies and generate a RAG system that you can further customize to your needs.

 Currently supported options for `<vector_store>`:
 - `pgvector`